gabrielbribeiroo/MySQL/README.md

 ### 🌱 Sustainability & Environment
 - `green_projects`: Sustainable project management system with environmental impact indicators, funders, and execution tracking.
+- `carbon_footprint`: System to measure and monitor carbon emissions for companies, sectors, or individuals.

 ---